0xSleepy/Kalittle-docker/README.md

 # Kalittle-docker
 A Kali-Linux dockerfile.
-You customize the dockerfile for your own use.
+You can customize the dockerfile for your own use.

 ## Usage